 This guide will take you in the footsteps of the Jewish minority in Warsaw, via synagogues, prayer houses and cultural centres (also post war).
 Listen also to the tales of the places where the Jewish inhabitants of Warsaw

-Self-guided tour is a great way to follow a structured trip plan, while not having the burden of the large tourist group and stay independent.
+The way this travel guide was created will help you follow a structured trip plan, while not having the burden of the large tourist group and stay independent.

 As long as you want it to take!
 You can finish it in half-day if you want, or you can divide the entire tour to two days and go slower.